canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 ## Step 1: The code
 Duration: 5:00

 A lot of the functionality (default placement of windows, menus etc.) comes with Mir's `libmiral` library.
-For this exercise we have implemented one class and written a main function that injects it into MirAL.
+For this exercise we have implemented one class and written a main function that injects it into Mir.
 The main program looks like this:

 ```c++
 using namespace miral;